concord-consortium/collaborative-learning/docs/document-scope.md

 ### Downsides
 This can make the code harder to test.
 A MST tree has to be created to test the model that is using it.
 If types are used to find the parent, a tree with those types has to be made, which can require lots of extra intermediate nodes.

 The approach of `getDocumentContentFromNode` means we can't use type "inheritance" to provide stripped down models which provide the necessary features.
-It would be possible to provide a mock model which has the name of DocumentContent to work around this, but that seems fragile.
+It would be possible to provide a mock model which has the name of `"DocumentContent"`` to work around this, but that seems fragile.

+There is also issue of children having explicit knowledge of their parents which can cause import cycles.
+In most cases CLUE doesn't have this import cycle because the document doesn't have explicit knowledge of its tiles.
+The tiles register themselves with the system.

 ## MST Environment
 Models have access to the MST environment of their root node.
 In CLUE this environment includes: